Modern Foreign Languages

 Impact:

+By the end of Key Stage 2, pupils have developed a solid foundation in French and are well-prepared for further language learning in Key Stage 3.
 As well as each subsequent lesson within a unit being progressive, the teaching type organisation of Language Angels units also directs, drives and guarantees progressive learning and challenge.
 Units increase in level of challenge, stretch and linguistic and grammatical complexity as pupils move from Early Learning units through Intermediate units and into the most challenging Progressive units.
 Units in each subsequent level of the teaching type categories require more knowledge and application of skills than the previous teaching type.
 Activities contain progressively more text (both in English and the foreign language being studied) and lessons will have more content as the children become more confident and ambitious with the foreign language they are learning.

 Pupils will continuously build on their previous knowledge as they progress in their foreign language learning journey through the primary phase.
 Previous language will be recycled, revised, recalled and consolidated whenever possible and appropriate.